 Training is an integral part of any organization when it comes to optimal management and productivity improvement of human capital.
-Training is something which has been an important part of the human evolution since time immemorial.
-It used to be there back in the Stone Age in the form of representing various actions through pictorial representations on stones, to the modern era, where we now use smart phones, tablets, and various other tools and gadgets to train others, apart from the face-to-face teaching methodology.
-From the ages between the year 3500 BC and 1099 AD, for instance, the communication (training) devices started with the invention of clay tablets, paintings, then moving towards the idea of printing in the 1100AD – 1600AD period and the invention of typing machine.
+Training is something which has been an important part of human evolution since time immemorial.
+It used to be there back in the Stone Age in the form of representing various actions through pictorial representations on stones, to the modern era, where we now use smartphones, tablets, and various other tools and gadgets to train others, apart from the face-to-face teaching methodology.
+From the ages between the year 3500 BC and 1099 AD, for instance, the communication (training) devices started with the invention of clay tablets, paintings, then moving towards the idea of printing in the 1100AD – 1600AD period and the invention of the typing machine.
 As of today, the 21st Century or the Digital Age, the scenario is completely different, and the overall effectiveness in training methodologies has really been catapulted to a different level altogether.

 All these developments give us a brief picture on how the world has been shaping and how the world has advanced significantly, and we all know how fast the technology disruptions took place in the last 100 years or so.
 Companies are always on the lookout for market transitions, and the disruptions can be a make or break for any company, even for a giant such as Nokia, which has however successfully managed to come to a manageable position recently, and we really respect their perseverance for that.

-Speaking of market transitions, trainings in all kinds of organizations play a crucial role in empowering the workers and significantly improve the productivity and profitability of a company, while providing a healthy environment for workers to grow.
-Tech-enabled learning is something which is building a strong hold in the market when it comes to effective and immersive learning experience.
+Speaking of market transitions, training in all kinds of organizations play a crucial role in empowering the workers and significantly improve the productivity and profitability of a company, while providing a healthy environment for workers to grow.
+Tech-enabled learning is something which is building a stronghold in the market when it comes to the effective and immersive learning experience.
 Virtual Reality or 3D Simulation-based training is one such methodology which is becoming one of the top priority for ‘High Consequence’ industries.
 One research (Brandon Hall Group) showcases the gradual increase in companies using the Virtual Reality Training methodology using gamification models as a top learning priority, which was 18% in 2016 and increased to 30% in 2017.
 This is true for ‘high consequence’ industries, in which the organizations face a high level of regulatory and compliance requirements, e.g. Chemicals, Health Care, and Manufacturing.

 3D Simulation-based training provides immense value to the organizations, enabling them to train their workforce effectively.
-It offers a fun and exciting environment, where the learners can explore and feel free to commit mistakes without impacting real-life environment, by doing so in the virtual world, and in return get equipped with the Do’s and Don’ts, along with a great grasp of conceptual knowledge of the various processes and systems covered in the training modules, which would have been otherwise difficult to understand through traditional or the ‘text bookish’ training methodology.
+It offers a fun and exciting environment, where the learners can explore and feel free to commit mistakes without impacting real-life environment, by doing so in the virtual world, and in return get equipped with the Do’s and Don’ts, along with a great grasp of conceptual knowledge of the various processes and systems covered in the training modules, which would have been otherwise difficult to understand through traditional or the ‘textbookish’ training methodology.

 The applications of 3D Simulations in training are plenty, and it covers almost all the industries, with the greatest impact in the ‘High Consequence’ industries, such as Auto, Pharmaceutical, Oil & Gas, as the scope for profit & loss is the greatest in these industries.
-This is quite understandable as the consequences are drastic, safety protocols are comprehensive, and regulations are immense, implying that these are rather hazardous environments with workers being exposed to risk-prone environment on a daily basis.
+This is quite understandable as the consequences are drastic, safety protocols are comprehensive, and regulations are immense, implying that these are rather hazardous environments with workers being exposed to the risk-prone environment on a daily basis.

 It has been questioned frequently, that, whether the traditional training methodologies offer a more effective solution as against recent tech-enabled training solution, and what the impact of different training methodologies in the already complex industrial setup really is.

-We believe that technology can at best complement the traditional methodologies, and that it can be leveraged and used in accordance with the existing resources more prominently, so as to enhance the learning curve of the learners in significantly lesser time frames, at the same time reducing significant costs for the companies.
+We believe that technology can at best complement the traditional methodologies and that it can be leveraged and used in accordance with the existing resources more prominently, so as to enhance the learning curve of the learners in significantly lesser time frames, at the same time reducing significant costs for the companies.
 3D Simulation-based training offers one such practical advantage, where the learner gets immersed in the virtual environment while experiencing the real-life process.
-This is done using state-of-the-art technologies, and with tools such as HTC Vive, Microsoft Hololens, Google Cardboard (cost efficient), and other plethora of tools and applications developed for the given purpose.
+This is done using state-of-the-art technologies, and with tools such as HTC Vive, Microsoft Hololens, Google Cardboard (cost-efficient), and another plethora of tools and applications developed for the given purpose.
 It should be noted that every industry and every organization has different requirements, regulations, compliances, SOPs (standard operating procedures), and therefore the applications and development work are unique for each of them.

 When we say that 3D simulation-based training is helping companies, the term ‘companies’ refer to micro, small, medium and larger corporations as well, i.e. of any size.
-As mentioned earlier, the companies requiring them the most are the ones in manufacturing sector such as Auto industry, pharmaceutical industry or even Oil & Gas industry.
+As mentioned earlier, the companies requiring them the most are the ones in the manufacturing sector such as the Auto industry, pharmaceutical industry or even the Oil & Gas industry.

-- It also provides an immediate feedback and assessment opportunity for the workers with the help of tech-enabled processes, and makes the overall training experience enriching wherein the worker is given regular feedback and he is made aware of his performance in the simulation environment.
-This way the learner’s engagement levels are sky-rocketed and he gets motivated to do better, and with a multiplayer platform such as Simulanis Eagle VR, the workers get the chance to take part in team building exercises as well, which further provides them with the opportunity to assess the skills of each other and affinity levels so as to work effectively in a group.
+- It also provides an immediate feedback and assessment opportunity for the workers with the help of tech-enabled processes and makes the overall training experience enriching wherein the worker is given regular feedback and he is made aware of his performance in the simulation environment.
+This way the learner’s engagement levels are sky-rocketed and he gets motivated to do better, and with a multiplayer platform such as Simulanis Eagle VR, the workers get the chance to take part in team-building exercises as well, which further provides them with the opportunity to assess the skills of each other and affinity levels so as to work effectively in a group.